daq-tools/kotori/doc/source/applications/hydro2motion.rst

         Live telemetry with GPS position on map (`article in german <Live Telemetrie at Hydro2Motion_>`_)

-        - GPS map: Draw a pin on a map widget at the GPS position of the vehicle.
+        - GPS map: Draw a pin on a map widget at the GPS position of the vehicle using Leaflet_.
-        - Oscilloscope: Display received data points in an "osci-style" widget.
+        - Oscilloscope: Display received data points in an "osci-style" widget, based on Rickshaw_.

 |clearfix|